Strengthening Community Connections in the Regenerative Poultry Value Chain

 Project outcomes:

-This project is strengthening agricultural sustainability by fostering economic resilience, ecological stewardship, and social equity within the regenerative poultry value chain.
-By employing a Participatory Action Research (PAR) approach, we are building community connections and creating structures for shared learning and governance among farmers and processing plant workers in Minnesota, Wisconsin, and Iowa.
+This project strengthened agricultural sustainability by fostering economic resilience, ecological stewardship, and social equity within the regenerative poultry value chain.
+By employing a Participatory Action Research (PAR) approach, we built community connections and created structures for shared learning and governance among farmers and processing plant workers in Minnesota, Wisconsin, Iowa, and South Dakota.

-Economic Benefits: Farmers and workers have highlighted the economic challenges of regenerative poultry, including financial uncertainty, infrastructure limitations, and supply chain constraints.
-Through farmer affinity groups and learning circles, this project has helped farmers improve financial viability by facilitating bulk purchasing of feed, equipment sharing, and peer learning on business strategies.
-These collaborative approaches reduce individual costs and enhance efficiency.
-Additionally, the project’s policy and funding database has provided RAA with information on financial assistance programs, helping them catalogue available funding and navigate grant opportunities and cost-share programs to sustain the network of farmers.
-While economic stability remains a key challenge, these initiatives are fostering a more resilient and cooperative model for small-scale poultry farmers.
+Economic Benefits: Farmers and workers highlighted the economic challenges of regenerative poultry, including financial uncertainty, infrastructure limitations, and supply chain constraints.
+Through farmer affinity groups and learning circles, this project helped farmers improve financial viability by facilitating bulk purchasing of feed, equipment sharing, and peer learning on business strategies.
+These collaborative approaches reduced individual costs and enhanced efficiency.
+The project’s policy and funding database, listing 51 relevant programs (Programs and Grants for Regenerative Poultry Farming (1)), provided RAA with critical information on financial assistance programs, helping them catalogue available funding and navigate grant opportunities and cost-share programs to sustain the network of farmers.
+While economic stability remains a key challenge, particularly regarding uneven transition costs borne by individual farmers, these initiatives fostered more resilient strategies for small-scale poultry farmers.

-Environmental Benefits: Farmers participating in this project are implementing silvopasture systems that integrate native trees, shrubs, and perennial grasses with poultry production, improving soil health, carbon sequestration, and biodiversity.
-Learning circles have facilitated hands-on knowledge exchange about rotational grazing, feed sourcing, and humane poultry handling, enabling farmers to refine their management practices to enhance long-term environmental sustainability.
-Processing plant workers have also engaged in discussions about improving efficiency and minimizing waste in poultry processing, supporting a more ecologically responsible supply chain.
-By promoting farmer-led knowledge sharing and spaces for transparent conversations, this project is equipping producers with the tools to adapt and sustain regenerative agricultural practices.
+Environmental Benefits: Farmers participating in this project implemented silvopasture systems that integrate native trees, shrubs, and perennial grasses with poultry production, improving soil health, carbon sequestration, and biodiversity.
+Learning circles facilitated hands-on knowledge exchange about rotational grazing, feed sourcing, humane poultry handling, and farm-specific adaptations such as integrating livestock into vegetable production and incorporating culturally significant perennial crops.
+Processing plant workers also engaged in discussions about improving efficiency and minimizing waste in poultry processing, supporting a more ecologically responsible supply chain.
+By promoting farmer-led knowledge sharing and spaces for transparent conversations, this project equipped producers with practical tools to adapt and sustain regenerative agricultural practices.

 Social Benefits: The social sustainability of regenerative poultry depends on equitable governance, fair labor conditions, and stronger farmer-worker relationships.
-Through monthly farmer meetings and worker engagement efforts, this project has created spaces for collective problem-solving, knowledge exchange, and strategic decision-making.
-Farmers have gained a greater sense of agency in shaping supply chain structures, and processing plant workers have expressed interest in affinity groups that could support greater workplace representation.
-While barriers remain participants are actively working to address these challenges and this project will continue to contribute in those efforts.
+Through monthly farmer meetings, learning circles, and worker engagement efforts, this project created spaces for collective problem-solving, knowledge exchange, and strategic decision-making.
+Farmers gained a greater sense of agency in shaping supply chain structures, and processing plant workers expressed interest in affinity groups that could support greater workplace representation.
+Importantly, this research also surfaced ongoing challenges around communication, transparency, barriers to participation for immigrant farmers and workers, and the uneven distribution of risk across the value chain.
+The internal community report produced through this project provides a shared reflection tool for the community to continue working through these challenges.
+While barriers remain, participants are actively working to address them, and this project contributed meaningfully to building the relational infrastructure needed for a more just and resilient supply chain.
+This project also directly contributed to the PI’s successful completion of her PhD (May 2025) and to receiving a USDA NIFA Postdoctoral Fellowship, a competitive 2-year fellowship to lead a participatory action research project on small-scale meat processing.
+The NIFA fellowship builds directly on the relationships, methods, and findings from this SARE-funded project.

 Knowledge Gained: